Chapter 1: Phantom Blades

 "Nine hundred ninety-nine."

 Zoro brought the oak sword down again.
-His muscles had stopped burning somewhere around six hundred.
-Now they just existed in a dull, familiar ache that he'd learned to ignore the same way he ignored hunger, cold, and the persistent feeling that he should probably sleep more than four hours a night.
+His muscles had stopped burning somewhere around six hundred; now they just existed in a dull, familiar ache.
+He had learned to ignore it the same way he ignored hunger, cold, and the persistent feeling that he should probably sleep more than four hours a night.

 Sweat stung his eyes.
 He didn't wipe it away.
 He just tightened his grip.